Get a free, no obligation personal loan quote with rates as low as 9.99%

 Your negotiating power will be influenced by current housing market conditions.
 For instance, if it’s a seller’s market — which is characterized by low inventory and high demand among buyers — you won’t have as much power.
 On the other hand, in a buyer’s market — which means there are plenty of houses to go around to meet slow demand — you’ll have the upper hand.

 Keep in mind that the offer price is not the only thing that can be negotiated in an offer.
-Other factors can be negotiated with the seller, including the deposit amount, closing date, repairs, chattels to include, and so forth.
+Other factors can be negotiated with the seller, including the deposit amount, closing date, repairs, and so forth.

 Learn how to make a preemptive bully offer

-Do You Need A Home Deposit When You Make An Offer On A House?
+Do You Need A Home Deposit When Making An Offer On A House?

-Yes, a home deposit is an amount provided upfront to the seller at the time the house offer is made.
+Yes, a home deposit is an amount provided upfront to the seller when the house offer is made.
 After a house offer is accepted, you’ll need to pay the home deposit amount promised in your offer.

-It’s an act of good faith and gives the seller some reassurance that you are serious about following through with the deal.
+It’s an act of good faith and reassures the seller that you are serious about following through with the deal.
 If you walk away from the deal, you risk forfeiting your deposit.

 The deposit amount goes towards the down payment at closing.
 The money is held in an account with the listing brokerage until the funds are released when the transaction goes through.